What is a Thermal Oxidizer?

 The 3 T’s of Thermal Oxidizers: Time, Temperature & Turbulence

-Time: Given a constant rate of flow, the larger the combustion chamber, the longer the dwell time.
+Typically 0.5 seconds to greater than 1.0 seconds depending upon the VOC characteristics and the local codes.
+Given a constant rate of flow, the larger the combustion chamber, the longer the dwell time.
 More time typically equates to greater VOC destruction efficiency.
 In most applications the dwell time requirement is between .5 – 1 second.

-Turbulence: VOCs must combine with oxygen and heat to trigger the chemical reaction that breaks them down into CO2 and H2O.
+VOCs must combine with oxygen and heat to trigger the chemical reaction that breaks them down into CO2 and H2O.
 There are many successful thermal oxidizer designs that ensure sufficient turbulence, such as introducing the process air at an angle to induce spin or creating internal choke points.
 The better the mixing and heat distribution, the higher the VOC destruction.

 VOC thermal oxidizer